open-pioneer/trails-core-packages/.changeset/dry-apes-sparkle.md

 Introduce new authentication state `AuthStateAuthenticationError`

-Error state is supposed to be used for errors that occur during the authentication (e.g lost connection to authentication backen) rather than failed login attempts (e.g. invalid credentials)
+Error state is supposed to be used for errors that occur during the authentication process (e.g. lost connection to authentication backend) rather than for failed login attempts (e.g. invalid credentials)

-`ForceAuth` component provides mechanisms to render a fallback component if an authentication error occurs.
+`ForceAuth` component provides two mechanisms to render a fallback component if an authentication error occurs.

-`errorFallback` option is a abitrary react component that is rendered in case of an error.
+`errorFallback` option takes an abitrary react component that is rendered in case of an error.
 The error object can be accessed via the ErrorFallbackPros.

 ```jsx
 <ForceAuth errorFallback={ErrorFallback}>